spicyjack/public/notes/git.md

 Pull a single commit out of that branch with `git cherry-pick`

     git checkout <branch name>
-    git cherry-pick <source branch name> <commit ID>
+    git cherry-pick <one or more commit IDs to cherry-pick>

-You can also use one of the shortcuts listed in `gitrevisions` to specify what commit to cherry-pick back on to the current branch
+You can also use one of the shortcuts listed in `gitrevisions` to specify what commit to cherry-pick back on to the current branch.
+See `git help cherry-pick` for more info.

 ### Git Stash ###

+    git stash
+    git fetch
+    git rebase
+    git stash pop

     git stash list
     git stash save stashing prior to pulling, possible duplicate code